Domestic & International Student Application

 1. On-campus in person interview with an admissions officer.
 For domestic students this will include STAR testing.
-For international students this will include a writing sample.
+This will include a writing sample.

 2. Skype interview, for domestic out-of-state applicants.

-3. Due to the large demand for interviews, Monte Vista requires all candidates from China to sit for a pre-interview with Vericant.
-Vericant does not determine a candidate's qualification but refers completed interviews to Monte Vista's admission office.
+3. Due to the large demand for interviews, Monte Vista Christian requires all candidates from China to sit for a pre-interview with Vericant.
+Vericant does not determine a candidate's qualification but refers completed interviews to Monte Vista Christian's admission office.
 The admission team decides which candidates will be invited for a formal interview.

 Step 4: Testing

 Domestic (US) applicants must submit either an SSAT score (school code 5141), or on your school visit take the STAR exam.
 International applicants must submit a TOEFL (school code 1867) or iTEP SLATE Plus score, or IELTS score.

 International applicants are defined as those whose primary residence is overseas.
 US citizens employed overseas are not considered international if they file US tax returns.ELL Program PlacementThis is based on your application, interview and TOEFL score.
 If you are assigned to an ELL/TE program there will be an additional fee.I-20 FormMonte Vista will issue an I-20 to a student once they have been accepted and their parents have returned the signed enrollment contract, tuition deposit, and other required documents.Bank StatementA bank statement is required to prove sufficient funding for the boarding program.Immunization RecordA completed state of California immunization record is required prior to the school issuing an I-20.GuardianshipAll international students are required to have a designated guardian residing within the state of California.
 A form for local guardianship will be sent along with the enrollment contract after a student has been accepted.
 Parents are responsible for finding their child's guardian.Additional information for international student, click here.